Phileosopher/commonplace/people-conflicts-casual.md

 ## Approach others' failings correctly

+Don't be afraid to confront them, especially if it's about a legitimate issue you both need to address.

 Beforehand, acknowledge that you don't want to hurt them with what you're about to say.

 Consistently praise whenever you see someone's behavior improve.